Temperature at 1.5m, 18m and 49m depth (GBR4 v2.0)

 Source data

 The videos/images on this page are based on the 4km eReefs Hydrodynamic model (v2.0) of the Great Barrier Reef.
-The raw data is available from the NCI THREDDS server (hourly) and the aggregate data from the AIMS eReefs THREDDS server (daily, monthly, yearly, all).
-These map layers are also available for inspection as an interactive map.
+The raw data is available from the NCI THREDDS server (hourly) and the aggregate data from the AIMS eReefs THREDDS server (daily, monthly, yearly and overall).
+These map layers are also available for inspection in the eReefs Data Explorer.